 Margin and padding are the two major properties used to control space within and around elements and blocks.
 Adequate spacing is a basic but essential component of building a visually balanced and accessible design.
-Splash applies the same logic to these properties that you may already be familiar with from studying the Box Model.
-However, our tool allows the user to easily access and edit these settings directly.
+This article walks you through the differences between margin and padding and how to use them to make blocks and elements appear smaller or larger.

 Margin and padding can be accessed and adjusted using the accordion tools for any element, container or block.

 Margin and padding can be set in a variety of both relative (%, rems, ems, vw and vh) and absolute (px) units.
 It is possible to set a different unit for each side of an element.
 To change the unit, click on it to launch a drop-down menu displaying all available options.

 Click and type directly into the inputs to change values.
 Values can also be uniformly adjusted for all sides of an element at once, in increments of one, by clicking the plus or minus buttons.

 Both margin and padding are used to position an element by manipulating whitespace.
 So, what’s the difference?
 In many cases, both properties can seemingly be used interchangeably to create the same visual result.
 However, there is a difference, and understanding that difference is an important step in building better, scalable blocks.

 Margin controls the space around an element while padding controls the space within an element.
 The difference between margin and padding is most easily seen when an element has an assigned background color or a border treatment, like a button, which almost always requires both padding and margin.
 Margin controls how far away the button is from other elements.
 Padding controls the space inside the button, and not only provides buffering room between the text and the border or edge, but it also increases the amount of clickable real-estate.